Learning Multimodal VAEs through Mutual Supervision

-In \cref{fig:coherence} we plot the cross coherence for MNIST-SVHN and display the correlation results for CUB in \cref{fig:corr}, across different partial-observation schemes.
-The x-axis represents the proportion of data that is paired, while the subscript to the method (see legends) indicates the modality that is presented.
-For instance, \gls{MEME}\_MNIST with $f = 0.25$ indicates that only 25\% of samples are paired, and the other 75\% only contain MNIST digits, and \gls{MEME}\_SPLIT with $f = 0.25$ indicates that the 75\% contains a mix of MNIST and SVHN samples that are unpaired and never observed together, i.e we alternate depending on the interation.
+In \cref{fig:coherence} we plot cross coherence for MNIST-SVHN and display correlation results for CUB in \cref{fig:corr}, across different partial-observation schemes.
+The $x$-axis represents the proportion of data that is paired, while the subscript to the method (see legends) indicates the modality that is presented.
+For instance, \gls{MEME}\_MNIST with $f = 0.25$ indicates that only 25\% of samples are paired, and the other 75\% only contain MNIST digits, and \gls{MEME}\_SPLIT with $f = 0.25$ indicates that the 75\% contains a mix of MNIST and SVHN samples that are unpaired and never observed together, i.e we alternate depending on the iteration, the remaining $25\%$ contain paired samples.
 We provide qualitative results in~\cref{fig:img_qual} and~\cref{fig:cub_qual}.

-We can see that our model is able to obtain higher coherence scores than baselines including MVAE~\citep{Wu2018b} and MMVAE~\citep{Shi2019} in the fully observed case where $f=1.0$.
-This holds true for both MNIST-SVHN and CUB.
-We note that some of the reported results of MMVAE in our experiments are worse than those seen in the original paper.
-This is because MVAE is restricted to using Gaussian distributions for the posterior and prior, and therefore we adopt Gaussian posteriors and priors for all three models to ensure like-for-like comparison.
-Better results for MMVAE can be obtained with Laplace posteriors and priors, and we provide a comparison between MEME and MMVAE under this setting in \Cref{app:mmvae_laplace}.

-As the percentage of observed pairs $f$ decreases, the performance of MEME drops gradually, however stays consistently higher than MVAE.
-We did not include results for MMVAE where $f<1.0$ as the model does not handle partial observations at train time.

-It is interesting to see that cross-generating MNIST obtains a similar performance depending on whether we partially observe MNIST or SVHN.
-The same is not true for MNIST $\rightarrow$ SVHN, where we see a dramatic decrease in coherence scores when partially observing MNIST.
-We posit that this is because the information needed to generate an MNIST digit is typically sub-summed within an SVHN digit (e.g. there is little style information associated with MNIST), making generation from SVHN to MNIST easier, and from MNIST to SVHN more difficult.